christopherhuntley/is135-docs/Setup.md

 4. Click the `Clone in Desktop` button to create a *local copy* of the repository on your computer.

     ![The GitHub Clone button](images/setup/Clone.png)

+    If you get an error message about Git not being installed, then click the `Install Command Line Tools` button in the GitHub Desktop preferences.

 5. Create the new repository folder on your hard drive or (a thumb drive if you are using a lab computer).
 To keep things simple, it is recommended to keep all your repositories inside a `GitRepos` folder so you mix them up with other things.
 6. The repository should now appear in GitHub Desktop.